Written by Stella Chadwick for the Autism Eye Magazine.

 There are a number of therapies, which have been shown to help with sound sensitivity, such as Auditory Integration Therapy.
-However in this article we will be focusing on the role nutrition and individual biochemistry play in sensory integration disorders and the practical steps that can be taken to address any imbalances.
+However, in this article, we will be focusing on the roles of nutrition and individual biochemistry in sensory integration disorders and the practical steps that can be taken to address any imbalances.

 Addressing sensory processing disorder requires a multifactorial approach.
 Cleaning up the diet and reducing environmental toxic load can be significant for some but as ever, there is no one-size-fits-all in autism and a thorough investigation is necessary to help identify and deal with the toxic burden and viral load and support mitochondrial function in order to help restore function from the ground up.

 All herpes group of viruses such as:

 |Skin||dioxin, nickel, arsenic, mercury, cement (chromium), polychlorinated biphenyls (PCBs), glues, rubber cement|